spdx/spdx-spec/chapters/document-creation-information.md

 ### 6.2.2 Intent

-This is to alleviate any concern that content (the data or database) in an SPDX file is subject to any form of intellectual property right that could restrict the re-use of the information or the creation of another SPDX file for the same project(s).
-This approach avoids intellectual property and related restrictions over the SPDX file, however individuals can still contract with each other to restrict release of specific collections of SPDX files (which map to software bill of materials) and the identification of the supplier of SPDX files.
+This is to alleviate any concern that content (the data or database) in an SPDX document is subject to any form of intellectual property right that could restrict the re-use of the information or the creation of another SPDX document for the same project(s).
+This approach avoids intellectual property and related restrictions over the SPDX document, however individuals can still contract with each other to restrict release of specific collections of SPDX documents (which map to software bill of materials) and the identification of the supplier of SPDX documents.

 ### 6.2.3 Examples